You Have Questions, We Have Answers

-At Willow House, we are a women's only treatment program for those who are struggling with intimacy or relationship issues in the areas of love and sex.
-We aim to support women in finding and treating the root cause of her unwanted behaviors, usually stemming from her developmental years or trauma.
-We provide specialized treatment to resolve core wounds and end the unhealthy relationship patterns, whether they stem from love addiction, sexual compulsivity, sexual anorexia, or other resulting behaviors, as well as other co-occurring issues such as drug and alcohol addiction, depression, anxiety, mood disorders or any other behavioral problems.
+Willow House for Women is a female-only treatment program for those struggling with intimacy or relationship issues in the areas of love and sex.
+We aim to support women in finding and treating the root cause of unwanted behaviors, usually stemming from developmental years or unresolved trauma.
+We provide specialized treatment to resolve core wounds and end unhealthy relationship patterns, whether they stem from love addiction, sexual compulsivity, sexual anorexia, or other resulting behaviors.
+At the same time, we address any co-occurring issues such as drug and alcohol addiction, depression, anxiety, mood disorders, or other behavioral problems.

-If you cannot manage or control your life because of your ineffective or compulsive behavior with regards to intimacy, relationships, love, or sex you may need treatment.
+If you cannot manage or control your life because of your ineffective or compulsive behavior related to intimacy, relationships, love, or sex, you may need treatment.
 Problem behaviors persist even when the person is aware of the negative effects these challenges might have on their jobs, relationships, and health.
-When a person starts to struggle in areas of their life due to love, sex, or relationship patterns and challenges, it is best to contact a professional counselor, psychologist, psychiatrist or addiction specialist who can better assess the situation.
+When a person starts to struggle in areas of their life due to love, sex, or relationship patterns and challenges, it is best to contact a professional counselor, psychologist, psychiatrist, or addiction specialist who can better assess the situation.

 To ensure that treatment is successful, most treatment facilities don’t allow patients to leave unless accompanied by staff.
 In most cases, facilities are unlocked, however, locked facilities do exist for patients who need to be secured (those who try to escape, become hostile, threaten the safety of staff or other patients, etc.).